 If the Amiga is connected to the PC, and the PC in turn has internet access, then you need to configure the PC so that it can relay (proxy) or translate (route) the requests between the Amiga and the internet.
 This can be done either by installing a proxy server software on the PC (e.g. SyGate or WinGate), or by enabling Internet Connection Sharing (ICS) on the PC (Windows 2000, Windows XP and higher).
-In the first case you need to configure the Amiga browser to use the PC as the proxy (enter the PC's address in the Amiga browser proxy settings), whereas in the second case (recommended) you don't need to set anything specific on the Amiga (as long as TCP/IP is properly configured).
+In the first case you need to configure the Amiga browser to use the PC as the proxy (enter the PC's address in the Amiga browser proxy settings), whereas in the second case (recommended) you don't need to set anything specific on the Amiga (as long as TCP/IP has been set up).
 For the computers to use TCP/IP over a null-modem serial cable, the appropriate SLIP (serial line IP) drivers and options must be set both on the PC (see the Windows documentation, as SLIP is part of the system) and on the Amiga (see the Amiga TCP/IP documentation).

 If you are sharing a null-modem serial connection with Amiga Explorer, be sure that Amiga Explorer is set to work in TCP/IP mode (not serial).